Integrity of Student Academic Work (Senate Policy 4.060)

 C. Other College policies as specified in the current Delta College Catalog.

-The student may appeal, through the Disputed Final Grades policy, any grade affected by a charge of academic dishonesty.
+E. The Disputed Final Grades policy, which gives students the right to appeal any grade affected by a charge of academic dishonesty.

 V. Process for Policy Violations by Students